 Note, you must reply or your request will be cancelled.

 For more information, see our subscription page.
 This list is the primary source of information for this process.

 Read about the collection of your personal information

-Should you wish to have your personal information removed, changed or have any further questions or concerns, please contact [email protected].
+If you want to have your personal information removed, changed or have any further questions or concerns, email [email protected].

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)